CumulusNetworks/docs/content/cumulus-netq-45/More-Documents/NetQ-CLI-Reference-Manual/install.md

 ## netq install update-settings

 Overrides system variables after encountering issues during installation.
-File a {{<exlink url="https://enterprise-support.nvidia.com/" text="support ticket">}} with the NVIDIA Global Support Services team before using this command.
+File a {{<exlink url="https://enterprise-support.nvidia.com/" text="support ticket">}} with the NVIDIA Enterprise Support team before using this command.
 They can provide the key/value pair needed to resolve your issue.

 ### Syntax